gvwilson/sensibleadventures/bookster/bookster.md

 down the travelers' collars, toying with their scarves and rustling the branches around them.

 Erileine was sweating by the time they reached the pasture.
-Pine branches woven through sturdy uprights closed off two of its sides.
+A fence made of pine branches woven through sturdy uprights closed off two of its sides.
 Goats bleated behind the prickly wall, their brown and white coats half-visible through the barrier.
 The cliff that formed the pasture's third side was too steep even for them to climb, although a creeping vine from the jungle below Mau Ngapcha had made a nest just out of reach of their hungry mouths.
 Erileine paused a moment to watch it wave its sweetly-scented flowers at a rabbit.
 Come closer, come closer, they seemed to beckon.
 Come to me… The rabbit scampered away.

 The road narrowed beyond the pasture, forcing the townspeople to walk single file.
 It cut back and forth like Slip Street as it climbed.